- 19 Jan

 Prime Debtor Restriction

 A prime debtor restriction is commonly set (although not in all cases) that restricts the amount of funding against one or more significant debtors.
-There is a detailed explanation of how prime debtor restrictions work in our guide: How Does Factoring Work.
+There is a detailed explanation of how prime debtor restrictions work in our guide: How Does Factoring Work?

 Other Reserves

 All manner of other types of reserve are possible, these are deducted from your availability.
 These could be set amounts or percentages.
-They could be for all sorts of reasons e.g. a general reserve of a set value due to reconciliation discrepancies, or a reserve in respect of potential contra account off-set.
+They could be for all sorts of reasons e.g. a general reserve of a set value due to reconciliation discrepancies, or a reserve in respect of potential contra account offset.

 Facility Limit Or Payment Ceiling

 There may be a facility limit, also called a payment ceiling in some cases.
-This is the maximum value that they current account is allowed to reach at any given time.
+This is the maximum value that the current account is allowed to reach at any given time.
 Most funders are flexible about increasing this limit, but it may be enforced to control their risk.

 So the total prepayment value may be £100,000.
 If you already have drawn say £80,000 (the funds in use or FIU amount - also called your current account in some cases), then £20,000 will be your availability, referred to as "available".